rkolbi/voron2.4/MY_V24-350/readme.md

 **! ! !
 Following probe wiring or macro modification, you must be ready to emergency stop the printer when testing ! ! !**
 *When testing the probe, have at least 100mm space between probe and plate, use your finger to depress probe switch, if it doesn't*
 *stop, hit emergency stop and verify setup.*

+Newly commissioned: You will have to sight in the gantry dock, recording the x-axis and y-axis values to adjust the Euclid settings in printer.cfg.
+Recommend you take the following actions.
+1 - Turn off the printer and manually raise the gantry about halfway up.
+2 - With the printer off, manually attach the Euclid probe.
+3 - Turn the printer on, enter the following into the console, and press return:
+`G28 KEEP_PROBE:TRUE`
+4 - This will home the X and Y axis and then move to bed center and home the Z-axis; the probe will remain attached.
+5- You will be able to jog the toolhead, with the probe attached, into the dock and copy those values into the printer.cfg file.
 <br>

 ![MyEuclidWiring1](MyEuclidWiring1.PNG)